persteenolsen/pso-gatsby-blog-cms-two/src/posts/2023-11-23-nuxt-js-3-hello-world-gh-pages.md

   - github-actions
   - ci-cd
   - github-pages
+  - ios
-  - jamstack
+  - android
-  - ssg
+  - mobile-hybrid-apps
 ---
-Nuxt 3 Hello World Web App ready for TypeScript and hosted at GitHub Pages using GitHub Actions as DevOps
+Nuxt 3 Ionic TypeScript Web / Mobile Hybrid App using Capacitor IOS and Android.
+This starter template is hosted at GitHub Pages using GitHub Actions as DevOps

-<a href="https://persteenolsen.github.io/nuxt-js-3-hello-world-gh-pages/" target="_blank">Try the demo...</a>
+<a href="https://persteenolsen.github.io/nuxt-3-ionic-capacitor-part-2-gh-pages/" target="_blank">Try the demo...</a>

 <br /><br />

-<a href="https://github.com/persteenolsen/nuxt-js-3-hello-world-gh-pages" target="_blank">The code at GitHub</a>
+<a href="https://github.com/persteenolsen/nuxt-3-ionic-capacitor-part-2-gh-pages" target="_blank">The code at GitHub</a>

-A Hello World by Nuxt v3.0.0 using GitHub Actions and Pages for DevOps.
-This Nuxt Web App is a minimal default starter
+This starter template is ready for developing Web / Mobile Hybrid Apps using Nuxt v3.0.0, Ionic, Capacitor, Ios and Android